Linear Panel Regressions with Two-Way Unobserved Heterogeneity: Monte Carlo simulations

 The $\theta$ value here dictates the speed of decay in singular values for $\fct(.,.)$ and $\FCT(.,.)$, holding fixed the variation in their arguments, where a lower value implies a slower decay.
 This particular value for $\theta$ was chosen as it implies a slow decay in singular values such that the endogenous component of the unobserved term and $X$ persists even as many factors are included.
 The value for $\theta$ carries no fundamental economic meaning.
 Note, the nature of bias in this simulation is by design monotonic and positive for illustrative purposes.

 Table \ref{tab:sim.small.output} below shows the results from 10,000 Monte Carlo simulations.
 These results display our theoretical result on bias reduction succinctly.
 We see that as we increase the number of factors the average bias reduces and the standard deviation of estimates increases.
 We also see a significant improvement in bias using the grouped fixed-effects estimator, without a large increase in standard deviation.
 The GFE split sample estimator performs much worse in terms of bias, which is expected given the significantly smaller candidate pool for clustering in this estimator.
 The jackknife analog to each estimator reduces bias in all cases except the factor model with 5 factors, but significantly increases standard deviation in all cases.
+Note that we only report factor model estimated after first applying a within transformation, but we actually do not find any substantial difference compared to not applying the within transformation first.

 If we compare the mean standard error estimates to standard deviation across simulations we see evidence that the standard error calculation may underestimate the true standard error of the estimator.
 In light of discussion in Section~\ref{sec:Implementation}, we explicitly ignore fixed-effects approximation error and assumed only a noise term remains when estimating standard errors, which may explain this discrepancy.
 The divergence between estimated standard errors and standard deviation across simulations is particularly noticeable for the factor model with a large number of factors and for jackknife bias corrected estimators.
 For large factor models it is likely our inference approach misses out dependence structures introduced by the factor projection.
 This divergence is less pronounced for the group fixed-effects estimator without bias correction.
+It is also worth noting the assumption of equal standard errors across the components of the jackknife estimator appears to be violated from the difference in standard deviations between jackknife and non-jackknife estimators.
+These results suggest an alternative method, for example using bootstrap, is necessary to do feasible inference in this setting with these estimators.
 Since we do not expressly advocate a particular inference approach for any estimator used in this paper we do not discuss this issue any further and leave it for future research.